Horbenkodev/hugo-blog/content/posts/9-top-security-issues-with-mobile-development/index.md

 ---
 title: Top-9 Security Issues with Mobile Development
+breadcrumbs: Mobile App Security
+draft: false
-publishDate: '2018-08-29T00:00:00Z'
+publishDate: 2018-08-29T00:00:00Z
-authors:
-- sophie-ross
+image: Mobile-app-security-issues.jpg
+og_image: Mobile-app-security-issues.jpg
 description: The development of mobile apps has come a long way since the first 500 apps hit the Apple App Store in2008.
 Thousands of apps are released every day with the majority of them dying as quickly as theyappear.
 The problem?
   Persistent insecurity within mobile app development that has driven top-rankingapps into oblivion.
-image: Mobile-app-security-issues.jpg
-og_image: app-security.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - security-team
 categories:
   - mobile
+industries: []
 ---
 The development of mobile apps has come a long way since the first 500 apps hit the Apple App Store in 2008.
 Thousands of apps are released every day with the majority of them dying as quickly as they appear.
 The problem?
 Persistent insecurity within mobile app development that has driven top-ranking apps into oblivion.